-Your test fee entitles you to request that scores be sent to your undergraduate institution and to as many as four graduate institutions or fellowship sponsors.
-With the ScoreSelectSM option, you can decide which test scores to send to the institutions you designate.
+Your test fee entitles you to request that scores be sent to up to four graduate institutions or fellowship sponsors.
+With the ScoreSelect® option, you can decide which test scores to send to the institutions you designate.

 When you register for a GRE® Subject Test, you will be asked to designate which score recipients you want to receive your scores.
 If a score recipient is not listed, contact ETS before your test date.
 If you need to add, delete or change score recipients, you must do so by 10 p.m. local time the day before your test date.
 You can correct your data in your ETS Account or by calling GRE Services.

-When designating score recipients, you can select the ScoreSelect Most Recent option and send scores from the Subject Test you are registering to take, or you can select the ScoreSelect All option and send scores from all the times you have taken a GRE Subject Test in the last five years.
+When designating score recipients, you can select the Most Recent option and send scores from the Subject Test you are registering to take, or you can select the All option and send scores from all the times you have taken a GRE Subject Test in the last five years.
 You can decide which option to use for each of your four free score reports.

 After test day, you can order Additional Score Reports for a fee of US$27 per recipient.
 At that time, you can choose to send scores from your Most Recent, All or Any test administration.
 See Ordering Additional Score Reports.